Accelerated Reader Program List

 Open Records Requests for Cherokee County School District records may be made by contacting the Office of Communications.

-For more information, please see the Georgia Open Records Act and the Georgia Public Schools and the Open Records Act guide.
+For more information, please see the Georgia Open Records Act.

 Registering for School